Get started

 Working with tiles

-mapSpain provides a powerful interface for working with imagery. mapSpain can download static files as .png orjpeg files (depending on the Web Map Service) and use them along your shapefiles.
+mapSpain provides a powerful interface for working with imagery.
+It can download static images as .png or .jpeg (depending on the Web Map Service) and use them alongside your shapefiles.

-mapSpain also includes a plugin for R leaflet package, that allows you to include several basemaps on your interactive maps.
+mapSpain also includes a plugin for the R leaflet package, which allows you to include several basemaps on your interactive maps.

-Note that When working with imagery, it is important to set moveCAN = FALSE on the esp_get_* functions.
-See Displacing the Canary Islands on help("esp_get_ccaa", package = "mapSpain").
+When working with imagery, set moveCAN = FALSE in the esp_get_* functions.
+See Displacing the Canary Islands in esp_move_can().